Beaded Lobster Key Chains - Beaded Crawfish Keychain

 Cord:

-2 1/2 yards of cord for your crawfish.
+You will need about 2 1/2 yards of cord for one crawfish/lobster.

-There are lots of different types of cords you can use.
-For the lobster though, you will want a cord that is not thicker than 1mm thick because you will be feeding it through some of the rows multiple times and a thicker cord will be difficult to feed through at best.
-Alternatively, you can use a thinner cord and weave a little wire or a pipe cleaner into your keychain sea creature to help it keep it's shape that way.
-Either way works just fine but you can experiment with it to see which method you prefer.
+There are lots of different types of cords you can use but for best results you will want a cord that is not thicker than 1mm thick because you will be feeding it through some of the rows multiple times and a thicker cord will be difficult to weave through the beads.

 One good choice is

-Monofilament Cord Monofilament Cord.
 Other good choices would be jute or hemp cord, leather necklace cord, rattail cord, shoelaces, ribbon, paracord, or a strong jewelry cord like tigertail.

-We used a 1mm red leather round cord.
+For our lively little sample lobster, we used a 1mm red leather round cord.

-Beads needed:
+Beads Needed:

 Red Pony Beads 99 - Red Pony Beads.

-Other Things Needed:
+Other Supplies Needed:

-Glue Glue
+Glue * Glue

 Jewelry Wire Beading Wire